1css/book-event/README.md

 # Book Event
+The Book Event project is a web application that allows users to view and book events.
+Users can see event details like title, date, price, and available seats.
+They can easily navigate to the event details page by clicking on an event.
+The application also checks if a user has already booked an event.
+If not, they can complete their booking and receive a confirmation.
+This project helps users easily manage their event bookings in a simple and user-friendly way.
 This project is a web application built with [Create React App](https://github.com/facebook/create-react-app) for managing and booking events.

 ## Getting Started